 The Caldwell House at 33 High St. is listed by the Ipswich Historical Commission as having been built in 1660, but Abbot Lowell Cummings gave a more likely date of “after 1709” when John Caldwell’s widow conveyed the property to their son, Dillingham Caldwell.

-The Waldo-Caldwell House at 33 High St. is listed by the Ipswich Historical Commission as having been built in 1660.
-Unlike many First Period homes that began as half-houses, 6he present house was built in full as a two-over-two-room, central chimney plan house, with massive summer beams, a huge fireplace, and heavy chamfered frame, a very substantial house of the 1660’s.
-A leanto was added at a later date, and has since been replaced.
+Unlike many First Period homes that began as half-houses, the present house was built in full as a two-over-two-room, central chimney plan house with massive summer beams, a huge fireplace, and heavy chamfered frame.
+A lean-to was added at a later date, and has since been replaced.
 Early 18th century details include fine paneling in the chambers and the front stairway.
-The attic stairway is also of considerable age, and is fastened with roseheaded handwrought nails.
+The attic stairway is also of considerable age, and is fastened with rose headed handwrought nails.

 - Front facade and framing of the original 1660/90 dwelling.